-Your user's salary is important in the most basic sense - the vast majority of people wouldn't do their jobs if they weren't paid for them.
+Your employees' salary is important in the most basic sense - the vast majority of people wouldn't do their jobs if they weren't paid for them.
 Let's be honest though, calculating their salary can be a nightmare!
 Make one mistake and you could pay your users the wrong amount and need to do payroll again.
 You might even overpay them, costing your business thousands of dollars.

 Does this sound familiar?
 At Connecteam, we can all relate to the headache payroll can create.
-For this reason, we have created Pay Rates.
+For this reason, we have Pay Rates.
 These, allow you to set the rate at which each user in your company is paid.
 Not only that, but you can see the exact salary they should be getting paid.
 No more late-night calculations or redoing payroll.
 Set your pay rates and execute your payroll flawlessly.

 In this article, we will go over